 You will arrive at the duck lodge anytime after 6:00 PM CDT the evening before your duck hunt begins.
 Any remaining balances that have not been paid should be paid upon arrival via cash only.
 Checks and credit cards cannot be accepted once duck season begins.
 Everyone in your group will be required to sign a release of liability waiver prior to hunting.
 Please plan on eating supper on your own evening of arrival.
-There will be snacks, appetizers, sodas, beer available the evening you arrive but a full supper will not be served the 1st evening of your arrival.
+There will be snacks, appetizers, sodas, etc available the evening you arrive but a full supper will not be served the 1st evening of your arrival.
 Breakfast, Lunch & Supper will be provided on your hunt dates.
 The last day of your hunt, breakfast and lunch will be provided & checkout is by 2 PM CDT.
 Each guest in your party will be given a bed room to unload your belongings.
 We pair 2 or 3 people to a room and you will NOT room with someone you don’t know.
 We ask that all of your muddy gear stay in the mud room.
 The front porch has been converted into a custom, heated mud room for all of your dirty, muddy gear.
-After eating supper, you and your friends and family can relax in our great room for the rest of the evening playing pool, darts, watching TV and enjoy a few drinks from the bar.

 The next morning you will wake up to a home cooked breakfast includes eggs, bacon, sausage, biscuits, coffee, juice, etc. Plan on eating breakfast around 4:50 AM and heading out to the hunting grounds by 5:30 AM.
 Depending on the size of your group you may ride with one of our guides or follow behind in your own vehicle to the hunting grounds.
 You will be driven by ATV/UTV from the parking areas on our farms to the hunting spots by your guides.
 If hunting flooded timber or river, it may require a boat ride and/or some walking through water to access the hunting spot.